rwebster85/RW-GBI-Borders/README.md

 ## Advanced Installation

 Some executables of GBI use a combined `.dol` and `.cli` file.
-If you use one these you will need to open the file in a text editor and add the lines from [RENAME-CLI.cli](/RENAME-CLI.cli) file to it.
+If you use one of these you will need to open the file in a text editor and add the lines from [RENAME-CLI.cli](/RENAME-CLI.cli) file to it.
 With the file open in a text editor like notepad, scroll to the bottom and you should see some CLI options with a URL after them.
 The below is from the `gbihf-xrgb.dol+cli` file:

 ```
 --format=custom-m,offset=0,scaled-size=0:0